saltastro/SALTsandbox/polSALT/README.md

 7. To examine stokes spectra, use specpolview.py.
 You will either need the full path to specpolview.py or copy it into the directory.
 Examples:

-   Overplot the intensity and normalized raw stokes I, S/I for this object/configuration: python specpolview.py QTH1-QTH2_c0_h*.fits
+   To overplot the intensity and normalized raw stokes I, S/I for objectname, configuration c0: python specpolview.py (objectname)_c0_h*.fits

-   Plot I, P/I, PA (deg) for this object/configuration: python specpolview.py QTH1-QTH2_c0_stokes.fits
+   To plot I, P/I, PA (deg) for this object/configuration: python specpolview.py (objectname)_c0_stokes.fits

    Polarization spectra may be binned by wavelength and to constant error, and the plot and/or an ascii table of what is in the plot may be saved